TharunR159/Hackademia/README.md

 # Project README

 ## Overview
-This project appears to be a web application with user authentication, food-related features, mapping, and user management.
+This project is a web application with user authentication, food-related features, mapping, and user management.
 It is built using HTML, CSS, and JavaScript.

 ## Project Structure